Encephalartos transvenosus

 The distribution is quite restricted around Duiwelskloof, now Modjadjiskloof near Tzaneen in Limpopo.
 It also grows naturally in the Soutpansberg.

 The habitat is varied bushveld and long grass on steep, rocky slopes of the mistbelt where the trees form natural forests.
-Although plant collection and habitat destruction take place, the species is not considered to be threatened in its habitat early in the twenty first century.
+The habitat population is deemed near threatened early in the twenty first century, due to plant collection and habitat destruction.